 Most generic agentic-AI explainers treat healthcare like any other back-office workflow.
 That is the wrong abstraction.

 Healthcare teams do not buy autonomy in the abstract.
 They buy a safer operating model for a specific workflow.
-That means the real dividing line is not “clinical” versus “administrative.”
+That means the real dividing line is not simply “clinical” versus “administrative.”
 It is whether the workflow has:

 1. enough repeat volume to justify automation,